 For some, holidays are about friends and family, eating copious amounts of comfort food, and enjoying our downtime.
-This year, in particular, we are faced with challenges that can weaken our immune system, and generally leave us feeling run-down, or drained.
-In the midst of holiday preparations we can lose sight of our exercise routines, our healthy eating habits, and our beneficial day-to-day patterns.
+We sometimes indulge in ways that can weaken our immune system, and leave us feeling run-down, or drained.
+In the midst of holiday preparations we can lose sight of exercise routines, healthy eating habits, and the beneficial day-to-day patterns that keep us feeling good.
 On top of this, entertaining, late-night parties, and generally getting off our usual schedule can wear us down.
 Here are some tips for getting back into the groove during holiday time.

 Relax!
 You have time off from work, so make good use of it and enjoy quiet time by the fire, reading books you’ve been yearning to pick up, getting back onto your cushion, and luxuriating in a hot bath.
 Since we don’t often make the time for self-care, take advantage of this opportunity for relaxation and rejuventation.